greenjam19/NSBE-SHPE-Hackathon-2024/Frontend/hackathon_front_end/docs/Job Descriptions/Technical Writer.md

 Learn technical writing principles and tools (e.g., Adobe FrameMaker, MadCap Flare), take writing courses or workshops, and build a portfolio showcasing writing samples.

 ### Other Interesting Info:
 Technical writing requires strong communication skills and attention to detail, offering opportunities in industries such as technology, healthcare, and engineering.
-Explore job prospects on the U.S. Bureau of Labor Statistics website.
+Explore job prospects on the **[U.S. Bureau of Labor Statistics website](https://www.bls.gov/oes/current/oes273042.htm)**.